Commercial Door Locks: The Complete Guide for Door Hardware Professionals, Contractors, and DIY Enthusiasts

 Innovations in Commercial Door Lock Technology

-Biometric Security Systems: Fingerprint and facial recognition technology are increasingly used for high-security areas like server rooms.
+Fingerprint and facial recognition technology is becoming mainstream.
+These are often used in high-security areas, such as server rooms.

 Industry-Specific Locking Solutions